Home > Business Insurance > Shop Insurance > Jewellery Shop > Comprehensive Protection Strategies for Jewellery Shops

 • Contents insurance: This helps protect the essential tools and equipment you need for your business, such as computers in your back office, the display cabinets and worktops you need for jewellery repairs and alterations.

-For your peace of mind, check with your landlord to see what their buildings insurance policy covers.
+For your peace of mind, check with your landlord to see what their building’s policy covers.
 Commercial landlords sometimes allow their tenants to change the shop front and display window to better suit their needs.
 In this case, they may expect their tenants to cover any damage to the shop front, such as a smashed window or broken door locks after a burglary, for example.

-The first step to finding the best insurance deal is using our website’s free ‘compare quotes’ tool.
+The first step to finding the best deal is using our website’s free ‘compare quotes’ tool.
 You can bring up great-value quotes to read through and compare in just a few clicks.
 However, we always recommend that you pay careful attention to the details in each quote and avoid being tempted by the cheapest one in your search results.

 You must protect your livelihood with the most comprehensive coverage to ensure that your costs are covered should the worst happen.
 This means checking the level of each element of protection in the quote to make sure it will pay out enough to cover your losses should you need to make a claim.
 Nothing can be worse than finding yourself underinsured and paying excess costs out of your pocket.

-Do not hesitate to contact us at Brisco Business if you need help building your jewellery shop insurance policy.
+Do not hesitate to contact us at Brisco Business if you need help building your jewellery shop protection policy.
 Our experts can help you compare business insurance quotes online, making it easier than ever to find the right coverage.

 Maria Hickey